HACKE-RC/webdork/README.md

 > **I shall never use this tool for anything unethical.**
 > **I will not disclose any information found by this tool.**

 **Not all results found by this tool are sensitive information.
-If you find any information using this tool you must verify it by yourself and check whether the information can really cause any major/minor harm to A company.**
+If you find any information using this tool you must verify it by yourself and check whether the information can really cause any major/minor harm.**

 ### Example finds:
 - Backend related information.